skypilot-org/skypilot/docs/source/reference/tpu.rst

       --config.learning_rate=0.05 \
       --config.num_epochs=10

-This time a GCS bucket is not required as the TPU VM is physically linked to the TPU device, which can access data directly.
+A GCS bucket is not required as the TPU VM is physically linked to the TPU device, which can access data directly.
-You are expected to see the below outputs when the job finished.
+You are expected to see the below outputs when the job finishes.

 .. code-block:: console